This Week's Finds in Mathematical Physics (51-100): October 3, 1995

 Briefly, this goes as follows.
 In \hyperlink{week59}{``Week 59''} we described a multiplication table for the ``seven dwarves'' --- a basis of the imaginary octonions --- but there are lots of other multiplication tables that would also give an algebra isomorphic to the octonions.
 Given any unit octonion \(a\), we can define an ``octonion \(\times\)-product'' as follows: where \(a^*\) is the conjugate of \(a\) (as defined in \hyperlink{week59}{``Week 59''}) and the product on the right-hand side is the usual octonion product, parenthesized because it ain't associative.
 For exactly 480 choices of the unit octonion \(a\), the \(\times\)-product gives us a new multiplication table for the seven dwarves, such that we get an algebra isomorphic to the octonions again!
 240 of these choices have all rational coordinates (in terms of the seven dwarves), and these are precisely the 240 closest neighbors of the origin in a copy of the \(\mathrm{E}_8\) lattice!
 The other 240 have all irrational coordinates, and these are the closest neighbors to the origin of a \emph{different} copy of the \(\mathrm{E}_8\) lattice.
 (Here we've rescaled the \(\mathrm{E}_8\) lattice so the nearest neighbors have distance \(1\) from the origin, instead of \(\sqrt{2}\) as above.)

 Once we have \(\mathrm{E}_8\) in hand, we can get its little pals \(\mathrm{E}_7\) and \(\mathrm{E}_6\) as follows.
 To get \(\mathrm{E}_7\), just take all the vectors in \(\mathrm{E}_8\) that are perpendicular to some closest neighbor of the origin.
-To get \(\mathrm{E}_6\), find a copy of the lattice \(A_2\) in \(\mathrm{E}_8\) (there are lots) and then take all the vectors in \(\mathrm{E}_8\) perpendicular to everything in that copy of \(A_2\).
+To get \(\mathrm{E}_6\), find a copy of the lattice \(\mathrm{A}_2\) in \(\mathrm{E}_8\) (there are lots) and then take all the vectors in \(\mathrm{E}_8\) perpendicular to everything in that copy of \(\mathrm{A}_2\).

-So, now that we have a nodding acquaintance with A, D, and E, let me describe some of the many places they show up.
+So, now that we have a nodding acquaintance with \(\mathrm{A}, \mathrm{D},\) and \(\mathrm{E}\), let me describe some of the many places they show up.
 First, what's so great about these lattices, apart from the fact that they're the root lattices of simple Lie algebras, with a special ``simply-laced'' property?
 I don't think I really understand the answer to this in a deep way, but I know various things to say!

-First, Witt's theorem says that the A, D, and E lattices and their direct sums are the only integral lattices having a basis consisting of vectors \(v\) with \(\|v\|^2 = 2\).
+First, Witt's theorem says that the \(\mathrm{A}, \mathrm{D},\) and \(\mathrm{E}\) lattices and their direct sums are the only integral lattices having a basis consisting of vectors \(v\) with \(\|v\|^2 = 2\).
 Here a lattice is ``integral'' if the dot product of any two vectors in it is an integer.
-In fact, any integral lattice having a basis consisting of vectors with \(\|v\|^2\) equal to \(1\) or \(2\) is a direct sum of copies of A, D, and E lattices and the integers, thought of as a \(1\)-dimensional lattice.
+In fact, any integral lattice having a basis consisting of vectors with \(\|v\|^2\) equal to \(1\) or \(2\) is a direct sum of copies of \(\mathrm{A}, \mathrm{D},\) and \(\mathrm{E}\) lattices and the integers, thought of as a \(1\)-dimensional lattice.

 This makes ADE classifications pop up in various places in math and physics.
 For example, there is a cool relationship between the ADE diagrams and the symmetry groups of the Platonic solids, called the McKay correspondence.
 Briefly, this is what you do to get it.
 First, learn about \(\mathrm{SO}(3)\) and \(\mathrm{SU}(2)\) from \hyperlink{week61}{``Week 61''} or somewhere.
 Then, take the symmetry group of a Platonic solid, or more generally any finite subgroup \(G\) of \(\mathrm{SO}(3)\).
 Since \(\mathrm{SO}(3)\) has \(\mathrm{SU}(2)\) as a double cover, you can get a double cover of \(G\), say \(\widetilde{G}\), sitting inside \(\mathrm{SU}(2)\).
 For example, if \(G\) was the symmetry group of the icosahedron, \(\widetilde{G}\) would be the icosians (see \hyperlink{week24}{``Week 24''}).